 Foot orthoses are designed to work with you everyday footwear when completing your day to day activities or job, or for activities such as high impact sports where parts of the foot are subjected to increased loads.

-There is a vast availability and designs in foot orthoses; there is no one size or shape that fits all.
+There are a vast availability and designs in foot orthoses; there is no one size or shape that fits all.

 Foot orthoses are used for used for a wide range of foot and leg problems, in all populations and ages.
-They are routinely used in combination with other treatments, such as a change in footwear, and stretching and strengthening regimes.
+Often used in combination with other treatments, such as a change in footwear, and stretching and strengthening regimes.

 In the 1950s was the commencement of what the modern orthosis is based on today.